AyaElsackaan/Virtual-OS/README.md

 # Virtual-OS
-An implementation of a scheduler and a memeory manager to simulate the function of a mini operating system.
+An implementation of a scheduler and a memory manager to simulate the function of a mini operating system.

 This is CMPN303 course project - Faculty of Engineering, Cairo University.